Unpublished Research Data

 2023 Review

-The nature and extent of political campaigning online continue to become more apparent.
-This has drawn attention to the manipulation of digital media but not explicitly the issue of deliberate deletion, alteration or concealment.
-GDPR provides a pretext for the disposal of records.
-The increased capability of archives to secure the content from outgoing governments and ministers is a source of encouragement, such as in Canada, accusations that the incoming Liberal government had wiped the memory of the outgoing Conservative government were shown to be unfounded.
-Nonetheless, there is a pressing need for a deep and comprehensive assessment of the risks faced by politically sensitive data and the impact which such deletions have on the public good.
-That another year should have passed without such an assessment is a matter of serious concern, leading to the 2020 trend towards increased risk, which the 2021 Jury agreed with the continuation of significant political and economic upheaval, in part because of the pandemic, but also because of popular protest and the outcomes of elections around the world.
+This entry was added in 2017 with additional comment and contextualization offered by the 2019 Jury.
+The 2019 Jury agreed that the nature and extent of political campaigning online continue to become more apparent, drawing attention to the manipulation of digital media but not explicitly the issue of deliberate deletion, alteration or concealment.
+They further noted that GDPR provides a pretext for the disposal of records, and that the increased capability of archives to secure the content from outgoing governments and ministers was a source of encouragement.
+Nonetheless, they pointed to a pressing need for a deep and comprehensive assessment of the risks faced by politically sensitive data and the impact which such deletions have on the public good.
+The 2020 Jury added a 2020 trend towards greater risk based on 2020 as a year of significant political and economic upheaval, in part because of the pandemic though also because of popular protest and the outcomes of elections around the world.
+Moreover it had been widely reported that senior officials in government have avoided scrutiny and record-keeping laws by using self-deleting messaging applications.
+The 2021 and 2022 reviews also identified trends towards greater risk based on the continuation and increase of significant political and economic upheaval.
 Moreover, they added how it had been widely reported that senior officials in government have avoided scrutiny and record-keeping laws by using self-deleting messaging applications.
-In these circumstances, politically sensitive records are likely to be at greater risk.
+In those circumstances, politically sensitive records were likely to be at greater risk.
+The 2022 Taskforce agreed, and noted the significance of elimination, falsification or concealment in light of political upheaval, social and economic inequalities and climate change.
+The case of political upheaval and protest in Iran had further amplified the risks, and anonymous digital art and social media activism had burgeoned in response to gendered violence and acts of political repression in the latter half of the year.
+However, preservation infrastructures, such as national libraries and collecting archives within universities are conflicted, therefore unlikely, unable or unwilling to preserve content that is explicitly and radically critical of the regime.
+For those reasons there was a 2022 trend toward even greater risk.

 Additional Comments